oracle/weblogic-kubernetes-operator/documentation/4.0/content/managing-domains/domain-on-pv/usage.md

 ### Configuration

 Beginning with operator version 4.1.0, you can provide a section, `domain.spec.configuraiton.initializeDomainOnPV`, to initialize a WebLogic domain on a persistent volume when it is first deployed.
 This is a _one time only_ initialization.
-After the domain is created, subsequent updates to the domain resource YAML file will not recreate or update the
+After the domain is created, subsequent updates to this section in the domain resource YAML file will not recreate or update the
 WebLogic domain.

 To use this feature, provide the following information:

 - [WebLogic base image](#weblogic-base-image) - This is the WebLogic product to be used.
-- [Volumes and VolumeMounts information](#volumes-and-volumemounts-information) - This follows the standard Kubernetes pod requirements for mounting persistent storage.
+- [Volumes and VolumeMounts information](#volumes-and-volumemounts-information) - This follows the standard Kubernetes pod requirements for mounting persistent volumes.
 - [PersistentVolume and PersistentVolumeClaim](#persistent-volume-and-persistent-volume-claim) - This is environment specific and usually requires assistance from your administrator to provide the underlying details, such as `storageClass` or any permissions.
 - [Domain information](#domain-information) - This describes the domain type and whether the operator should create the RCU schema.
 - [Domain WDT artifacts](#domain-creation-wdt-artifacts) - This is where the WDT binaries and WDT artifacts reside.